Elma González: Early life and education

 González was born in Ciudad Guerrero, in Tamaulipas, Mexico.
 She is the daughter of Efigenia and Nestor González, both migrant farm workers.
 At the age of six, her parents brought her to the U.S. Her interest in biology began by observing the animals and wildlife on the ranch her father worked on.
 She did not start school until the age of nine.
+In the hometown school Gonzalez attended, counselors gave no expectations for the kids to continue their education towards college.
+Gonzalez went against her family's expectations and was admitted into a University and became the first of her family to attend.
 As a teenager growing up in South Texas, and during college, Gonzalez worked as a migrant farm worker with her family picking cucumbers, cotton, and sugar beets.
 Traveling with her family to pick crops meant that González and her siblings started school late each year.
 Gonzalez went to college at Texas Women's University (TWU) in Denton, Texas where she studied biology and chemistry and graduated in 1965.
-She later worked in a laboratory at Baylor Medical School in Houston, Texas, which motivated her to pursue graduate school in biology.
+She later worked in a laboratory at Baylor Medical School in Houston, Texas, then at Southwest Medical School in Dallas, Texas, which motivated her to pursue graduate school in biology.
 She received her PhD in cell biology from Rutgers University in 1972, for a dissertation titled "Peroxisomes and the Regulation of the Capacity for Assimilation of Two-Carbon Units in Saccharomyces cerevisiae".
 She did postdoctoral work in the laboratory of Professor Harry Beevers at UC Santa Cruz.